 Article 50 content labelling workflow — from AI generation through metadata embedding, editorial review, and publication with visible and machine-readable labels

-Figure: The content labelling workflow — from AI generation through metadata embedding, editorial review, and compliant publication.
+Figure: The content labelling workflow — from AI generation through metadata embedding, editorial review, and reviewed publication workflow.

 Deepfakes and AI text on matters of public interest